Raychani1/Monopoly_Simulation/README.md

 <!-- ABOUT THE PROJECT -->
 ## **About The Project**
 This Project simulates the movement of a Player in the game of Monopoly.
-Once the simulation is done statistics are displayed.
+Once the simulation is over statistics are displayed.

 ### **Features**

-* **Logging** - Each movement on the board is displayed as a log message in the terminal which represents the current tile the Player is on, the dice roll and the number of times the Player have crossed the 'Go' Tile.
-This way we can see the progress.
+* **Logging** - Each movement on the board is displayed as a log message in the terminal, which represents the current tile the Player is on, the dice roll and the number of times the Player have crossed the 'Go' Tile.
+This way we can see the progress of the Player in the simulation.
 For example:
 ```
 Current tile: ['Green #2'] - North Carolina Avenue, Rolled: 7, Crossed GO: 98x
 ```